graphcore/tutorials/tutorials/tensorflow2/keras/README.md

 num_replicas = num_ipus // 2
 gradient_accumulation_steps_per_replica = 8
 ```

-The number of gradient accumulation steps is the number of batches for which we perform the forward and backward passes before performing a weight update.

 There are multiple ways to execute a pipeline, called _schedules_.
 The grouped and interleaved schedules are the most efficient because they execute stages in parallel, while the sequential schedule is mostly used for debugging.
 In this tutorial, we will use the grouped schedule, which is the default.